The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The scalar fields contributing to the electroweak break belong to the weak charge doublets

-The scalar fields $A^{Ai}_s$ (Eq.~(\ref{commonAi})) appear in the second line of Eq.~(\ref{faction}).
-Let us rewrite this part of the fermion action as follows (the momentum $p_{s}$ is left out~\footnote{One expects that the solutions with nonzero momentum lead to higher masses of the fermion fields in $d=(3+1)$~\cite{DHN,DN012}.
-We shall correspondingly pay no attention to the momentum $p_{s}\,, s\in(4,8)$, when having in mind the lowest energy solutions, manifesting at low energies.})
+Let us make a choice of the superposition of the scalar fields so that they are eigenstates of $\tau^{13}= \frac{1}{2}({\cal S}^{56} - {\cal S}^{78})$ (Eq~(\ref{tau}) and footnotes at the same page).
+For this purpose let us rewrite the second line of Eq.~(\ref{faction}) as follows (the momentum $p_{s}$ is left out~\footnote{It is expected that solutions with nonzero momentum lead to higher masses of the fermion fields in $d=(3+1)$~\cite{DHN,DN012}.
+We correspondingly pay no attention to the momentum $p_{s}\,, s\in(4,8)$, when having in mind the lowest energy solutions, manifesting at low energies.})

 with the summation over $Ai$ performed, since $A^{Ai}_s$ represent the scalar fields ($A^{Q}_{s}$, $A^{Q'}_{s}$, $A^{Y'}_{s}$, $\tilde{A}^{\tilde{4}}_{s}$, $\vec{\tilde{A}}^{\tilde{1}}_{s}$, $\vec{\tilde{A}}^{\tilde{2}}_{s}$, $\vec{\tilde{A}}^{\tilde{N}_{R}}_{s}$ and $\vec{\tilde{A}}^{\tilde{N}_{L}}_{s}$).